 Many of us don’t like to think about death, but avoiding it until it comes can have serious ramifications for the individuals you have left behind, especially if you file a wrongful death claim.
-Preparing your loved ones financially for your passing can be crucial for a number of reasons, including reducing the financial burden on those you leave behind and ensuring that your assets are distributed to the people you intend them to benefit.
+Preparing your loved ones financially for your passing can be crucial for several reasons, including reducing the financial burden on those you leave behind and ensuring that your assets are distributed to the people you intend them to benefit.
 There is no such thing as starting too early when it comes to getting things ready.
 In reality, there are situations when beginning a strategy early is advantageous.
-Here are a few financial planning strategies that you might want to take into account.
+Here are a few financial planning strategies to help manage your money that you might want to take into account.

 Make a will

 You can specify how your possessions and money are distributed by using a will.
 In the absence of a will, the laws of the jurisdiction in which you reside will determine the distribution of your fortune, which may result in certain individuals receiving less or more money than you had intended.
 You can specify who receives what by having a will, which could avoid any injustice or disputes.